 c.
-New IFRSs in issue but not yet endorsed and issued into effect by the FSC
+The IFRS Accounting Standards in issue but not yet endorsed and issued into effect by the FSC

-New IFRSs Effective Date Announced by IASB (Note 1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between An Investor and Its Associate or Joint Venture" To be determined by IASB Amendments to IFRS 16 "Leases Liability in a Sale and Leaseback" January 1, 2024 (Note 2) IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 9 and IFRS 17 - Comparative Information" January 1, 2023 Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" January 1, 2024 Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024
+New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note 1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between An Investor and Its Associate or Joint Venture" To be determined by IASB IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 9 and IFRS 17 - Comparative Information" January 1, 2023 Amendments to IAS 21 "Lack of Exchangeability" January 1, 2025 (Note 2)

-Note 1: Unless stated otherwise, the above New IFRSs are effective for annual reporting periods beginning on or after their respective effective dates.
+Note 1: Unless stated otherwise, the above IFRS Accounting Standards are effective for annual reporting periods beginning on or after their respective effective dates.